gravityvi/gravityvi.github.io/content/posts/Finding elements from element - xpath paradox.md

 ## Xpath

 Xpath is a locator strategy used to find elements on a page.
 XPath stands for XML path.
 XPath uses path expressions to select nodes from documents.
-Now working as a software developer has its advantages, one of them being, you work with cool digital devices.

 ## Usage In Automation Scripts